Hotel Review: JW Marriott Hotel Singapore South Beach (Premier Marina Bay View Suite)

 Having breakfast at the executive lounge, we know that the choices will be limited compared to its main restaurant, as with most hotels.
 However, we were still quite pleased with the selections, with quite a good variety of western and local choices available.

 The usual western choices were available, so I made sure to grab some sausages, bacon, hash browns, and tomatoes.
 Obviously, croissants and pain au chocolat were taken as well.
 Besides the standard egg station, there are also fresh poached eggs served in a mini-bruschetta Benedict style.
 It was quite delicious.
 I proceeded to have some smoked salmon and cheese, both of which I feel are important ingredients to a good start to the day.
-I was tempted to take some cold cuts as well, but ultimately decided not to, just so I could please my Chinese tummy.
+I was tempted to take some cold cuts as well but ultimately decided not to, just so I could please my Chinese tummy.

 After some really savoury items, we wanted a treat.
 And right here at the executive lounge, there were some treats.
-We indulged in some donuts and muffins.
+We indulged in some doughnuts and muffins.
 And we washed it all down with some lattes.
 Overall, a good breakfast!

 The Premier Marina Bay View Suite is a one-bedroom suite that has a full living room as well.
 With a size of about 100 square metres, you know you are getting a lot of real estate.
 We stayed one night and really felt the size of it.
 If you like large spaces, this is definitely the suite for you.

-When you first step in, you will actually feel like you are arriving at a home.
-This is due to the design of the suite, where there is a waiting area at the entrance of the suite, just in case these friends are not exactly welcome into the suite.
+When you first step in, you will actually feel like you are arriving at home.
+This is due to the design of the suite, where there is a waiting area at the entrance of the suite, just in case these friends are not exactly welcomed into the suite.
 The suite has white as a primary colour, and this makes the entire suite look clean, although one might also mistake it for being sterile?

 Move forward and you will notice just how big the living room is.
 Nicely designed with large pieces of art, it is tastefully finished and does look like how a home could and should be.
 The suite also makes use of life-size mirrors to hide compartments in the suite, and this makes the area look even more spacious.
-The sofa is really comfortable, while the arm chairs were great for napping.
+The sofa is really comfortable, while the armchairs were great for napping.
 With the gigantic television looming behind, the living room was just too inviting for me.
 In fact, I was guilty of spending too much time watching television rather than talking to the missus.

 For those who prefer to work during holidays yet know that they cannot concentrate for long, there is a workstation right behind the sofa.
 That’s right.
 This means that you can enjoy watching some television while working, with your family never far from you.